U.S. Route 80 in New Mexico: History

 Changes to the routing of US 80 began in 1926.
 An older routing to Cambray via Aden from Mesilla Park was abandoned in favor of a route through Las Cruces.
 Between 1930 and 1935, US 70 was realigned heavily due to the extension of US 60 into New Mexico.
 The re-routing made US 70 concurrent with US 80 between Lordsburg and Las Cruces and eliminated the original US 180.
 US 260 was established along part the earlier route of US 70 and NM 11 to US 80 in Deming.
 From 1934 to 1935, the route was slightly altered between Arizona and Road Forks, eliminating an exceptionally long curve over the railroad tracks in Rodeo for a more modest curve into town.
 The route between Cambray and Deming was also straightened out.
 US 80 was moved onto a newer road further south from the railroad tracks and straightened out between Road Forks and Deming.

 In 1943, US 180 was re-established heading west through part of New Mexico along US 62 to US 80 in El Paso.
 On October 7, 1961, US 180 was extended over US 80 from El Paso to Deming and replaced US 260.
 In the 1950s, a new section of US 80 was constructed around the older route between Anthony and Las Cruces, bypassing many of the towns along the Rio Grande.
 Two further new sections were constructed between Lordsburg and Las Cruces, bypassing the route through Cambray between Deming and Las Cruces and the older alignment from Gage to Deming.

 Establishing the Interstate Highway system marked the beginning of the end for US 80.
-By 1965, Interstate 10 had replaced large section sections of US 80.
+By 1965, Interstate 10 had replaced large sections of US 80.
 Between 1964 and 1969, US 80 was removed entirely from California.
 Arizona followed by retiring most of its portion of US 80 on October 28, 1977.
 On October 6, 1989, the AASHTO approved Arizona and New Mexico's request to remove US 80 from Arizona and most of New Mexico.
 US 80 had its western terminus truncated to Anthony near the Texas border.
 In 1991, both New Mexico and Texas requested the removal of US 80 between Anthony and Dallas, citing US 80 as being un-needed, due to being consistently multiplexed with I-10, I-20 and I-30.
 On October 12, 1991, the AASHTO agreed to this proposal and truncated US 80 to its current western terminus at I-30 in Dallas, Texas.